Common garden decking questions answered

 The product offers unrivalled durability with really good UV protection and it’s dry and rainproof in just an hour and a half.
 Better still it’s slip resistant, ideal for all kinds of decking designs whether it’s the smooth stuff or the version with a ridged profile, both softwood and hardwood decking.

 Need advice about garden deck maintenance?

-Our expert team is always happy to help with professional advice about wood finishing products and projects.
-Just call us for an informal chat with someone who knows their stuff.
+Our expert team is always happy to help with professional advice about decking treatments, products and projects.
+Just contact us for an informal chat with someone who knows their stuff.